flueke/mvme/doc/split-listfiles.md

 Split based on size or duration.

 Make each part a valid listfile, e.g. start with the standard preamble.
 This requires the CrateConfig and the mvme VMEConfig data.
-Could store the full preamble in a std::string using std::stringstream or some other buffer.
+Could generate the full preamble once at the start of the DAQ run, store the preamble in a std::string or std::vector and reuse it for each individual part.

 Also need an archive member name for each part.
 In MVLCReadoutWorker this is the basename of the listfileArchiveName (make_new_listfile_name()).

+Additionally the current analysis config, messages.log and run_notes.txt files need to be stored in each zip archive upon closing the specific part.
+This is annoying as the listfile writer runs in its own thread and does need thread-safe access to the mentioned data.
+To handle this introduce a callback invoked prior to closing a specific listfile part.
+Note: no archive splitting must occur when writing these files!
+The only archive member that should cause splitting is the listfile itself.

 - SplitBySize: